 First, patients undergoing hyoid suspension are first given under general anesthesia to ensure comfort throughout the procedure.

-Then, a board certified Sinus Center LA doctor will make an incision inside the lower lip.
+Then, a board certified Sinus Center Los Angeles doctor will make an incision inside the lower lip.
 The chin muscle and other soft tissues are gently pulled aside to expose the central part of the lower jaw.
 Your doctor carefully cuts a small rectangular window below the lower front teeth to grasp the spot where the genioglossus tongue muscle attaches.
 The small rectangle of bone is then pulled forward (with the genioglossus muscle attached) and turned slightly to advance the anchor point of the tongue.
 A small titanium screw is inserted to hold the rectangular fragment in its new place and secure it to the lower jawbone.

 Last, the doctor will reposition the chin muscle and soft tissues in the original position and close the incision using stitches.
 Patients are kept for observation for 1-2 days after the procedure.